 A common, naturally healthy dessert and snack food in southern Thailand, these banana sticky rice cakes are wrapped in banana leaves and then baked in the oven (or barbecued, as in Thailand, if you have the right weather!).
 This Thai recipe is easy and fun to make - just pick up some banana leaves (fresh or frozen) and some sweet rice at your local Asian food store.
 The rest you should already have in your kitchen.

 07 of 07

-This healthy and exotic Thai tropical fruit salad will be the hit of your party - especially when served in a pineapple "boat" (a carved out pineapple).
+This healthy Thai tropical fruit salad will be the hit of your party - especially when served in a pineapple "boat" (a carved out pineapple).
 Create your own assortment of tropical and local fruit, including bananas, papaya, and pineapple.
 Serve with ice cream, whipped cream, or on its own for a fresh fruit feast.
 Carving instructions for the pineapple are included with the recipe - just follow the steps (with pictures).